skip to main content

 Fall

-*This course requires a preceptor, which should be secured at least six months prior to the first day of the semester.
+*Requires a preceptor, which should be secured at least six months prior to the first day of the semester

 At the completion of the MSN-Nursing Education degree program, graduates will be prepared to: